-Key to understanding the legal framework for mitigating climate change is understanding the need for “collective action”.
+Key to understanding the legal framework for mitigating climate change is embracing the need for collective action.

-The Paris Agreement was adopted in December 2015 and entered into force on the 4th of November, 2016.
-To date, 185 parties of the 197 parties to the United Nations Framework Convention on Climate Change (UNFCCC) have already ratified the Paris Agreement, which is unprecedented in the history of negotiations under the auspices of the UNFCCC.
+The Paris Agreement was adopted in December 2015 and entered into force on 4 November 2016.
+As of November 2019, 187 parties of the 197 parties to the United Nations Framework Convention on Climate Change (UNFCCC) have ratified the Paris Agreement, which is unprecedented in the history of negotiations under the auspices of the UNFCCC.

-Parties to the Paris Agreement have committed to “holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change” (Article 2).
+Parties to the Paris Agreement have committed to “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change” (Article 2).

 The Paris Agreement represents a new model for international cooperation, based on fragmented action that reflects national circumstances.
 Leadership is expected to be taken by Parties with the greatest responsibility and highest capacity.